-The Company prepares its financial statements in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").
+The Company prepares its financial statements using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB").

 The preparation of the financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.